 Whereas, ash trees represent a significant component of the natural, urban and rural forest environments in Minnesota; and

-Whereas, the Commissioner previously imposed an emergency quarantine on August 25.
-2011 that remains in effect until superseded by this quarantine; and
+Whereas, the Commissioner previously imposed a formal quarantine on February 22, 2012 that remains in effect until superseded by this quarantine; and

-Whereas, the United States Department of Agriculture, Animal and Plant Health Inspection Service ("APHIS") has ordered an interstate commerce quarantine that parallels the formal quarantine and will order an interstate commerce quarantine that parallels this quarantine; and
+Whereas, the United States Department of Agriculture, Animal and Plant Health Inspection Service (“APHIS”) has ordered an interstate commerce quarantine that will parallel this quarantine; and

 Whereas, APHIS will quarantine less than an entire state of Minnesota only if Minnesota adopts and enforces restrictions on the intrastate movement of regulated articles that are equivalent to those imposed by the APHIS interstate quarantine; and

 Whereas, this quarantine is consistent with and does not exceed the APHIS quarantine insofar as it affects interstate commerce;

 Now, therefore, the Commissioner of the Minnesota Department of Agriculture by the authority of Minnesota Statutes Section 18G.06 (2008) declares this quarantine to prevent the further spread of this pest and sets forth: definitions, regulated articles, quarantined areas, conditions of movement, violations and penalties, and special exemptions.
 This quarantine shall become effective immediately and will remain in effect until withdrawn or superseded.
 This quarantine supersedes the Formal Quarantine imposed on February 22, 2012.